 Medical doctor, director of companies.
-First Vice President of the Robert Schuman Institute for Europe, member of the European Academy of the Great East region in France, former auditor of the Institute of Advanced Studies in National Defence (IHEDN) and of the Center of Diplomatic and Strategic Studies (CEDS).
+First Vice President of the Robert Schuman Institute for Europe, former auditor of the Institute of Advanced Studies in National Defence (IHEDN) and of the Center of Diplomatic and Strategic Studies (CEDS).

 Elder Metropolitan of Chalcedon.
 He received his academic education in France, attending the Sorbonne in Paris, before continuing his studies at the Catholic Institute and the St. Sergius Orthodox Theological Institute.
 He was ordained a priest in 1985, he continued his doctoral studies at the Holy Cross Institute of Theology in Boston, Massachusetts in the United States.
 In 1995, he was appointed director of the Office of the Orthodox Church to the European Union in Brussels, Belgium.
 After being elected Metropolitan of France, he served as Vice President and President of the Conference of European Churches (CEC) as well as Co-President of the Council of Christian Churches in France.
 In February 2021 he was unanimously elected Elder Metropolitan of Chalcedon.
 He is Co-Moderator of the World Conference of Religions for Peace (WCRP) as well as Chairman of the Board of Directors of KAICIID.